For Senior Subject Course Selection information please click here

 Subject Statement

-Philosophy is about embracing different belief systems including indigenous knowledge from Aotearoa and the pacific.
+Philosophy is about embracing different belief systems including indigenous knowledge from Aoteroa and the pacific.
 Students will also explore the historical and contemporary significance of religious and spiritual beliefs through a social inquiry lens and scientific observation.
-Exploration in these areas will help ākonga understanding themselves, their whānau and others around them.
+Exploration in these areas will help ākonga understand themselves, their whānau, and others around them.

 Course Statement

-This course will explore different ways in which religions and belief systems are identified and classified.
 Through discussion they will learn about the dynamic and complex relationships between cultures, identities and religions.
 This will help them to understand different belief systems, apply them to ethical scenarios and consider the wider influences globally and within Aotearoa, New Zealand.

 Over the course students will be encouraged to explore philosophical and psychological ideas through a range of both indigenous and non-indigenous methodologies and perspectives.
 They will examine a range of research methods and seek to understand them through debate and argument.
 At the heart of this will be to investigate a range of real world contexts.
-By building connections, students will begin to understand frameworks such as Te Tiriti o Waitangi-based ethical gramworkds such as the Code of Ethics and Te Ara Tika in psychological and philosophical practice.
-Throughout the course students will learn to explain how thought, action and behaviours shape relationships for themselves and others in society.

 Learning Outcomes

-- Explore and respond to lessons from the past.
+- Explore and respond to lessons from the past

 Assessment